jeremytammik/tbc/a/1973_estorage_rm.md

 You can get into as nice mess by violating any of these principles.
 To be more precise, they cannot be biolated, but people still try to, and then things get unpleasant.

-A new fundamental recommendation came up in the following extensive discussion on [not able to delete extensible storage schema](https://forums.autodesk.com/t5/revit-api-forum/not-able-to-delete-extensible-storage-schema/m-p/11541801):
+A new obvious step came up in the following extensive discussion on [not able to delete extensible storage schema](https://forums.autodesk.com/t5/revit-api-forum/not-able-to-delete-extensible-storage-schema/m-p/11541801):

 - The [`ExtensibleStorage.Schema` version of `EraseSchemaAndAllEntities` erasing `Schema` from all open documents had been deprecated and removed](https://www.revitapidocs.com/2023/80983aac-0cca-c211-1c7b-b5350624f046.htm)
   &ndash;
   the [Document.EraseSchemaAndAllEntities](https://www.revitapidocs.com/2023/50debcb0-3c4f-b32b-2edb-8a6ef7b4bf8d.htm) method
 should be used instead
+  &ndash; maybe in earlier releases as well

 Here is an edited version of the conversation: